CD and DVD copy protection: CPPM

 Content Protection for Prerecorded Media (CPPM) is used on some DVD-Audio discs to prevent unauthorized copies.
 CPPM uses a media key block (MKB) to authenticate DVD-Audio players.
 In order to decrypt the audio, players must obtain a media key from the MKB, which also is encrypted.
 The player must use its own unique key to decrypt the MKB.
 If a DVD-Audio player's decryption key is compromised, that key can be rendered useless for decrypting future DVD-Audio discs.

 Audio watermarking

 DVD-Audio discs can additionally use an audio watermark in concert with CPPM.
 If a DVD-Audio player encounters the audio watermark on a disc without a media key block, it will halt playback.

-Cinavia is a similar audio watermarking technology which can be applied to film soundtracks.
+Cinavia is a similar audio watermarking technology that can be applied to film soundtracks.
 Many DVD players and software (including PlayStation 3 and PowerDVD) check for the watermark.
 If the Cinavia watermark is detected on a DVD without the appropriate CSS key, playback will stop or audio will be muted.